fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 # Configuring Manufacturer for HTTPS/TLS Communication

 By default, the PRI-Manufacturer uses HTTP for all communications on port 8039.
-In addition to that, the PRI-Manufacturer can be configured to handle HTTPS request from the device.
+In addition to that, the PRI-Manufacturer can be configured to handle HTTPS requests from the device.

 - Generate the Keystore/Certificate for the PRI-manufacturer.
 [REFER](https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html)